Join us for Te Poipoi Kaiako, designed to support mentors and their mentees on their journey to full certification.

 In the morning we will:

-After lunch we will collaborate in breakouts in response to what the group would like to focus on, for example:- What makes an effective induction and mentoring programme?
+In the afternoon we will collaborate in breakouts in response to what the group would like to focus on, for example:

 -